jrmi/ricochet.js/README.md

 **Returns** the file Path for later uses.

-### GET on /:siteId/store/:oxId/:resourceId/file
+### GET on /:siteId/store/:boxId/:resourceId/file

-List the files associated to this ressource.
+List URL of the files associated to the given ressource Id.

 ### ANY on /:siteId/execute/:functionName/:id?

-Execute a previously defined in *setup* custom function and return the result to caller.
+Executes a previously defined custom function in the *setup* and returns the result to the client.

-The functions have access to some globally defined variables receives an object with following properties:
+The functions receive an object with following properties:

 - `store` the very same store API used for JSON store API.
 Allow you to do some protected operation
 - `method` the http verb used
 - `query` a dict of query parameters
 - `body` the request payload
+- `userId` the id of the current user if one is logged in
-- `id` the optionnal `id` if providen
+- `id` the optional `id` if provided

 ### POST on /:siteId/auth/